zekdeluca/itermocil/README.md

 - 3_columns - 3 columns with as many rows as needed
 - double-main-vertical - 2 left full height columns, and a third multi-row column
 - double-main-horizontal - 2 rows, where bottom row is 2 full width columns, and top row is multi-column
+- cockpit - 9 panes in a specific custom arrangement

 ## teamocil